stackdot/mitie-server/README.md

 ## How to build

-If not, you can use the provided [Vagrant](https://www.vagrantup.com/) VM:
+If don't have Docker in your development environment, you can use the provided [Vagrant](https://www.vagrantup.com/) VM:

 	vagrant up
 	vagrant ssh